sous-chefs/bind/README.md

 * `soa` - Hash of SOA entries.
 Available keys are:
   - `:serial` - The serial number of the zone.
 Defaults to '1'.
-If this zone has secondary servers configured then you will need to manually manage this and update when the record set changes.
+If this zone has secondary servers configured then you will need to either manually manage this and update when the record set changes, or use the `manage_serial` property.
   - `:mname` - Domain name of the primary name server serving this zone.
 Defaults to 'localhost.'
   - `:rname` - The email address of the "Responsible Person" for this zone with the @-sign replaced by a `.`.
 Defaults to `hostmaster.localhost.`
   - `:refresh` - The period that a secondary name server will wait between checking if the zone file has been updated on the master.
 Defaults to '1w'.